wuxx/USB-HS-Bridge/README.md

 ![1](https://github.com/wuxx/USB-HS-Bridge/blob/master/doc/1.jpg)

 # CH347T
-the work mode of CH347T is configured by DTR1 and RTS1
-mode| DTR1 | RTS1 | detail |
+Since CH347T does not have enough pins, DTR1 and RTS1 need to be used to configure the mode when powering up. mode| DTR1 | RTS1 | detail |
 ----|------|------|--------|
 0   |  1   |  1   | UART0 + UART1 |